 Analyze Your Results and Review Your Study Schedule

 Remember, there is a strong correlation between study hours and pass rates.
 On average candidates need to study 300 hours, so if you spent less time than this you may be in a stronger position to pass with a little more preparation time.
 If you studied more than 300 hours, make sure you review your results so you can focus and adjust your study schedule next time around.
 The correspondence from the Institute will read something like this:

 Believe it or not, the above results would not likely result in a pass.

-Because Ethics, QM, FRA, and Equity make up about 60% of the exam at LI and LII.
+Because Ethics, QM, FRA, and Equity make up about 60% of the exam at Levels I and II.

 Level I: Ethical and Professional Standards (15%), Quantitative Methods (12%), and Financial Reporting & Analysis (20%) and Equity Investments (10%)

 Level II: Ethical and Professional Standards (10-15%), Quantitative Methods (5-10%), Financial Reporting & Analysis (15-20%), Equity Investments (15-25%)